gmcyber/CCC410F22-Example/docs/topics/rc-ui-dev.assets/design-project2.md

 * More design here needed
   * We need a vsphere service user (it could be the same one as LDAP) who can see all the targets and see who has access to them.
 Place username/pw in secure_settings.py
   * We need a new role in vpshere for the service user.
 It is possible they have the same permissions as the EthHack Role
-  * named user logs in to the range control
+  * named user logs in to the Ethhack UI
   * the vsphere service users checks to see what VMs that user has access to
   * those vms are printed out